Seagate/cortx-motr/doc/motr-developer-guide.md

-# COTRX Motr Developer Guide
+# CORTX Motr Developer Guide

 This document describes how to develop a simple application with Motr APIs.
 This document also list links to more useful Motr applications with richer